 Simplifications allowed on quarterly reporting for groups

-With regard to the information referred to in Article 27(1), point (c), of this Regulation, quarterly measurements may rely on estimates and estimation methods to a greater extent than measurements of annual financial data.
-The measurement procedures for the quarterly reporting shall be designed to ensure that the resulting information is reliable and complies with the standards laid down in Directive 2009/138/EC and that all material information that is relevant for the understanding of the data is reported.
+With regard to the information referred to in Article 27(1), point (c), of this Regulation, quarterly valuation may rely on estimates and estimation methods to a greater extent than valuation of annual financial data.
+The valuation procedures for the quarterly reporting shall be designed to ensure that the resulting information is reliable and complies with the standards laid down in Directive 2009/138/EC and that all material information that is relevant for the understanding of the data is reported.

-Article 29
+Article 30